Krauthammer Comes Out And Says Trump’s Speech Will Have ‘Huge Effect’ Around The Globe [VIDEO] | John Hawkins' Right Wing News

 During the first debate, Trump was the only one to claim that if backed into a corner, he who would take a run at a third party bid, showing he wasn’t loyal to any party line.
 But by Trump’s Cabinet choices and advisory team picks, Krauthammer said the new president will have the watchful advice of conservative voices.

-He took note that Trump has “surrounded by a team and has an agenda — one item after another — that is classically conservative.”
+He took note that Trump is “surrounded by a team and has an agenda — one item after another — that is classically conservative.”

-Although it was the foreign policy component of the Trumps speech that really bothered Krauthammer:
+Although it was the foreign policy component of Trump’s speech that really bothered Krauthammer:

 “The way that Trump spoke about the outside world was the most aggressive, most hyper-nationalist, and in some ways most hostile of any inaugural address I think since the second World War.”